OpenPrinting/pappl-retrofit/README.md

-`PPDFILE` in the command line above cannot only be a single PPD file but any number of single PPD files, `.tar.gz` files containing PPDs (in arbitrary directory structure) and PPD-generating executables which are usually put into `/usr/lib/cups/driver`.
+`PPDFILE` in the command line above cannot only be a single PPD file but any number of single PPD files, `.tar.gz` files containing PPDs (in arbitrary directory structure), driver information files (`.drv`), and PPD-generating executables which are usually put into `/usr/lib/cups/driver`.
 You can also create arbitrary sub-directory structures in `/var/snap/test-printer-app/current/ppd/` containing the mentioned types of files.
 Only make sure to not put any executables there which do anything else than listing and generating PPD files.

 Note that with the web interface you can only manage individual PPDs (uncompressed or compressed with `gzip`) in the `/var/snap/test-printer-app/current/ppd/` itself.
-Archives, executables, or sub-directories are not shown and appropriate uploads not accepted.
+Archives, driver information files, executables, or sub-directories are not shown and appropriate uploads not accepted.
 This especially prevents adding executables without root rights.

 Any added PPD file must be for printers supported by the Printer Application (its included filters and backends).
 The "Add PPD files"